Crossing city streets with Christ

 The Syro-Malabar Catholic community taking part in a Good Friday Way of the Cross procession on April 18 2025.

-The youth were supported by parish trustees, council members, catechism teachers, safeguarding officers, youth animators and volunteers of all ages.
+The Syro-Malabar Youth Movement played an integral part in preparing for the Way of the Cross procession and were supported by parish trustees, council members, catechism teachers, safeguarding officers, youth animators and volunteers of all ages.

-Although this marked the third regional Syro-Malabar Way of the Cross in Adelaide, it was the first time the event unfolded on public city streets.
-Previously confined to park settings, this bold move into Adelaide’s urban heart marked a significant milestone, not just for the local parishes but for the entire Syro-Malabar Eparchy of St Thomas the Apostle, Melbourne.
+While this marked the third regional Syro-Malabar Way of the Cross in Adelaide, it was the first time the event unfolded on public city streets as it was previously confined to park settings.